 Discourse analysis is an interdisciplinary project for many reasons.
 Most obviously, as we suggested above, many disciplines are fundamentally engaged with discourse as social and cultural practice.
-But let us accept, for the moment, the least ambitious definition of discourse analysis from the set at the head of this chapter, 'the analysis of language in use'.
+But let us accept, for the moment, the least ambitious definition of discourse analysis from the set of quotations at the head of this Introduction, 'the analysis of language in use'.
 Even at this level, it is easy enough to demonstrate that discourse is, for example, a thoroughly linguistic and social and cognitive affair.
 Consider the following simple instance, reconstructed from a real social event, but with the names of the participants changed.
-The person called 'Mother' is the mother of the eightyear-old child, called 'Rebecca'.
-The person called 'Mrs Thomson' is employed as a domestic cleaner by the family in which 'Mother' is the mother; Mrs Thomson's first name is Margaret.
-Mrs Thomson has just come in through the front door, having rung the doorbell first, and Mother speaks first, calling downstairs to her daughter.
-(These brief notes are of course a remarkably sparse account of 'the context' for the talk exchange below, but they will allow us to make some first-level observations on the discourse construction of meanings of various sorts in this episode.)
+The person called 'Mother' is the mother of the 8-year-old child, called 'Rebecca'.
+The person called 'Mrs Thomson' is employed as a domestic cleaner by the family in which 'Mother' is the mother; Mrs Thomson's first-name is 'Margaret'.
+Mrs Thomson has just come in through the front door, having rung the doorbell first, and Mother speaks first, calling downstairs to her daughter: